Mission & Aims

 We work with local mums, health professionals, and businesses as we know having access to support nearby can be crucial to families.

 We work efficiently, innovatively and resourcefully to ensure we will be here next year and the year after and the year after…

 3) Mum to mum support

-Real Baby Milk is by mums, for mums – we know the power of peer support and this runs central to our work.
-We are supported by Health Professionals in order to provide the fantastic, evidence-based information to share with families.
+Real Baby Milk is by mums, for mums.
+We are also supported by Health Professionals in order to provide the fantastic, evidence-based information to share with families.

 Arwen Folkes had a difficult start to breastfeeding and subsequently trained as a peer supporter.
 It was through meeting women and health professionals at the Sure Start support group that Arwen identified the need for a brand for breastfeeding and easy access to support and information.
 As a result, Arwen started Real Baby Milk as a voluntary project during her maternity leave in 2005.
 The project began with a £1500 Community Champions grant in November 2005 and launched in it’s pilot area, Cornwall, in May 2006.
 The company was incorporated and a Board of Directors formed on October 11th 2006.

 Below are some photos from the launch of the Real Baby Milk’s Essential Guide, the first one for Cornwall.

 Real Baby Milk now produces essential guides for many local areas including Wiltshire, Somerset, Dorset, Middlesex and North Tees.
 We also produce a generic version for all areas.

 Real Baby Milk is run by a small board of directors.
 If you have something helpful or important to add and are interested in becoming a board member or director, please contact us at firstname.lastname@example.org